From BR Bullpen

 Hall of Fame pitcher Juan Marichal starred for the San Francisco Giants for more than a decade.
 His trademark was his high leg kick, great control and vast assortment of pitches released anywhere from overhand to sidearm.

 Since the inception of the Cy Young Award in 1956, Marichal has been perhaps the unluckiest pitcher in the quest for pitching's top honor.
-He won at least 25 games three times but never won the Cy Young Award.
+He won at least 25 games three times but never won the Award.
 He lost out to Sandy Koufax in 1963 and 1966 and then to Bob Gibson in 1968.
-Because of their oustanding seasons, each time his rival not only won the award but was the unanimous selection in the voting.
+Because of their outstanding seasons, each time his rival not only won the award but was the unanimous selection in the voting.

 In a 1965 game against the Dodgers, Marichal clubbed Dodger catcher Johnny Roseboro on the head with his bat.
-The altercation that was one of the most publicized baseball events of the 1960s, and Marichal was suspended for nine days and fined $1,750, a record amount at the time.
+The altercation was one of the most publicized baseball events of the 1960s, and Marichal was suspended for nine days and fined $1,750, a record amount at the time.
 Ironically, many years later the two became friends.
 Worried about the lingering impact of the incident hurting his Hall of Fame chances, Marichal asked Roseboro to issue a statement about bygones being bygones, and Roseboro graciously complied.

 Marichal was elected to the Baseball Hall of Fame on January 12, 1983 by the Baseball Writers Association of America.
 Starting in 1983, Marichal was a scout for the Oakland A's.
 In 1996, he was named the Dominican Republic's Minister of Sports in the cabinet of President Leonel Fernandez.

 Notable Achievements

 - NL ERA Leader (1969)